InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Clean Your Air Ducts

 Professional cleaning is a time-consuming and expensive process, but it may be necessary if airflow doesn’t improve.
 It helps to consider it a long-term investment.
-It’ll cost both time and money now, but in the end, it’ll prevent additional costs on heating and cooling bills and possibly even healthcare.
+It’ll cost both time and money now; however, in the end, it’ll prevent additional costs on heating and cooling bills — and possibly even health care.
 That’s sure to be a breath of fresh air!

 A hand pulling on the string to open blinds